island-is/handbook/docs/api-design-guide/implementation/errors.md

 {
     "jsonrpc": "2.0",
     "error": {
-        "code": 26,
+            "code": -32601,
             "message": "Method not found"},
             "id": "1"
     }
 }
 ```

 ## XML-RPC
-When an error occurs calling a XML-RPC method a fault element should exist
+When an error occurs calling a [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC)
-within the a XML-RPC API response.
+method a fault element should exist within the a XML-RPC API response.

 ### Fault element
 This element should include the two member elements named `code` and `message`.